Frequently asked questions

 Yes, books published electronically are eligible if the book: is not available in hard copy form; is in a fixed state (such as a PDF) and readily available for purchase by the public.
-You may save five separate copies of your work via disk or flash drive and send them with your entry form and entry fee to the address above.
+You may save a copy of your work on a flash drive and send it with your entry form and entry fee to the address above.
 Or, once you have submitted your form and entry fee, you may email the file directly to Sonia Lee.

 Are translations eligible?